-- (1) The Minister is to provide to a person who has been designated as a school attendance officer a certificate stating that the person has been so designated. - (2) A school attendance officer must produce the certificate whenever asked to do so by a person in respect of whom he or she is exercising or about to exercise any power. - (3) A certificate purporting to have been issued under this section is evidence in any proceedings that the person concerned has been designated under section 33. - (4) A school attendance officer must wear an identification badge in the prescribed form when exercising any of the powers of a school attendance officer.
+- (2) A schoolAn attendance officer must produce the certificate whenever asked to do so by a person in respect of whom he or she is exercising or about to exercise any power. - (3) A certificate purporting to have been issued under this section is evidence in any proceedings that the person concerned has been designated under section 33. - (4) A school An attendance officer must wear an identification badge in the prescribed form when exercising any of the powers of a school an attendance officer.

-35. Offence of pretending to be a school attendance officer
+35. Offence of pretending to be a school an attendance officer

-A person must not pretend to be a school attendance officer if he or she has not been designated as such under section 33.
+A person must not pretend to be a schoolan attendance officer if he or she has not been designated as such under section 33.
+Penalty: \$5 000.